anony123454321/anonymous-work/README.md

 # Visual Results of DreamInsert on I2V Insertion Dataset.

-Visual comparison results (GIF) on the I2V Insertion Dataset, comparing AnyV2V, CCEdit, TF-ICON, and MVOC with **DreamInsert** in two different settings, _Double Inversion_ (Dou.
-Inv.) and _Pixel Noise Injection_ (PN-Inj.).
+Visual comparison results (GIF) on the I2V Insertion Dataset, comparing AnyV2V, CCEdit, TF-ICON, and MVOC with **DreamInsert** in two different settings, _Double Inversion_ (D-Inv.) and _Pixel Noise Injection_ (PN-Inj.).
 The I2V Insertion Dataset contains 7 videos-image pairs, which covers a variety of scenes, from indoor to outdoor, showcasing the diversity of the selected cases.